A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 6. Chakra UI

-Chakra UI is a React component library that is used by more than 20k projects on GitHub.
-It is a simple and straightforward library that offers customizable Components and modular React components to support web and mobile apps.
+Chakra UI is a React user interface component library that is used by more than 20k React projects on GitHub.
+It is a simple library that offers customizable components and modular React components to support web apps.
 The UI creation elements that come with this library are optimized for dark mode.
-Besides, it is a library that is fully compatible with the accessibility standard like WAI-ARIA.
-This library is built with around 97.5% of TypeScript, 1.9% of JavaScript, and another 0.6% of unspecified code.
+Besides, it is a library that is fully compatible with accessibility standards like WAI-ARIA.
+Chakra UI library is built with around 97.5% of TypeScript, 1.9% of JavaScript, and another 0.6% of unspecified code.

 7. Hook

-Hook is a minimalistic and popular react component library that works wonders without any dependencies.
+React Hooks is a minimalistic and popular react component library that works wonders without any dependencies.
 The hook is the new addition to React that unlocks useful features in classless styled-components or to write custom CSS.
 Gone are the days when React used lifecycle methods such as componentDidMount() to manage the state.
 This encourages separation of concerns because its components are not managing their own state.
 Here putting a lot of state management inside class components blows up complexity.
-Hook attempts to alleviate this problem by providing key features.
+React Hooks attempts to alleviate this problem by providing key features.

 Some of its basic Hooks include: